2023 James Logan Martin Luther King Jr Invitational

 Take your pace, provide framework, and love to hear your summary about why you should win.

-Be confident, run your flow, and have fun!
+Be confident, run your flow, respect your competitors, and have fun!

 Consider me a lay judge, and do not spread.